EGI-Federation/documentation/content/en/internal/configuration-database/users-roles/managing-roles/_index.md

 #### At Site level

-- Site Administrator - person responsible of maintaining a grid site and associated information in GOCDB (C Level)
+- Site Administrator - person responsible of maintaining a site and associated information in the EGI Configuration Database (C Level)
 - Site Security officer - official security contact point at site level (C' Level)
 - Site Operations Deputy Manager - The deputy manager of operations at a site